 In addition to offering a Post Graduate Certificate in Play Therapy program, the MSW program allows students to earn credits toward their Substance Awareness Coordinator (SAC) certification in conjunction with other graduate programs on campus.
 Students can also work toward their License in Clinical Alcohol and Drug Counseling (LCADC) and complete all required coursework through the social work program, much of which is embedded into curricular elective offerings.
 Internship hours spent in the field of addictions may also be counted toward the hours required for this license.

 Lastly, social work education at Monmouth University is fully accredited by the National Council on Social Work Education.
 We have operated a continuously accredited BSW program since 1978 and a continuously accredited MSW program since 1998.
 In 2005, the Council on Social Work Education recognized Monmouth’s program with its national award for Exemplary Leadership in Advancing International Social Work Education.
 The program has received awards from the National Association of Social Work (NASW) New Jersey Chapter for Excellence in Social Work Education and for being a “Trailblazer” in social work.
 The State of New Jersey’s General Assembly has recognized the program formally as being an “Important and Praiseworthy Educational Organization.”
-The MSW program has also been recognized as a “Top 100” program by US News and World Report.
+The MSW program has also been recognized as a “Top 100” program by US News & World Report.